-The overall goal of the UNC Charlotte BSRT Program is as follows: “To provide graduates of first-professional degree programs with additional knowledge, skills, and attributes necessary to meet their current professional goals and prepare them for future professional practice expectations for respiratory therapists.”
+The overall goal of the UNC Charlotte BSRT Program is as follows: “To provide graduates of first-professional degree programs with additional knowledge, skills, and attributes necessary to meet their current professional goals and prepare them for future professional practice expectations as respiratory therapists.”

-- Leadership as an Respiratory Therapy Professional - Students will articulate various current professional and clinical roles and potential expanded roles related to the respiratory therapy profession including describing professional behavior, reviewing the history of respiratory therapy, monitoring the quality of respiratory care and listing changes in technology and knowledge base.
+- Leadership as a Respiratory Therapy Professional - Students will articulate various current professional and clinical roles and potential expanded roles related to the respiratory therapy profession including describing professional behavior, reviewing the history of respiratory therapy, monitoring the quality of respiratory care and listing changes in technology and knowledge base.

 - Oral and Written Communication - Students will demonstrate effective written and oral communication skills.